Fall Registration is Open!

 GENERAL REGISTRATION INFORMATION

-Students can register here for math circles within eight communities: Back of the Yards, Bridgeport, Little Village, Morgan Park, North Center, Old Town, Pilsen, and the University of Chicago.
+Students can register here for math circles within seven communities: Back of the Yards, Bridgeport, Little Village, Morgan Park, North Center, Old Town, and the University of Chicago.
 Each of these circles has different age ranges and meeting dates.
 Please go to our Locations Page to see which grade levels, dates, times, and locations best fit you.
 If you are new to MC2, we also recommend our FAQ page, which can help you determine which program level to choose.

 Returning students with good attendance from the previous quarter are automatically given spots in our programs if they complete their registration prior to the priority deadline/lottery run.
 Other students enter a lottery and are in a pool, with priority given to public school students in Chicago, but open to all 5th to 12th graders in Illinois.
 After the priority deadline any student can enroll for their session of interest until 4 days before the second session of the quarter.
 This is on a first come, first serve basis while space is available.